 At times, admission to an inpatient hospice unit may be necessary and recommended to address a patient's pain or other symptoms that cannot be optimally or feasibly managed at their current location.
-This level of care ends immediately when your hospice physician or nurse practitioner determines that pain or other symptoms are optimally managed.
-If the patient cannot be discharged on that day, room and board charges will begin to accrue.
-They will continue until the patient is discharged.
+This level of care ends when your hospice care team determines that pain or other symptoms are optimally managed.